 There are nine public 4-year state universities and colleges in Tennessee.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Tennessee.

 Private Universities & Colleges

-In Tennessee there are forty-five accredited private four-year colleges.
+In Tennessee there are forty-three accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Tennessee.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Tennessee" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Tennessee.

 Liberal Arts Colleges

 Tennessee has six accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Tennessee.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately thirty-five such colleges in Tennessee located throughout the state.
+There are approximately thirty-six such colleges in Tennessee located throughout the state.
 See a full list of Christian colleges in Tennessee along with program and tuition information.

 Browse Schools by Career in Tennessee